 “In the space of seven years I have succeeded in accomplishing a great work and uniting the whole world in one Empire.”

 Genghis is a brilliant tactical mind, born in a world of savagery and nomadry.
 The first woman to pierce through the mighty Wall of China, as well as assimilate large landscapes under her banner, she's known to bring forth waves of hurt against enemy forces.
-As such, when in combat against an Anti-Army or Anti-Fortress Noble Phantasm, she recieves a combat bonus.
+As such, when in combat against an Anti-Army Phantasm or using her own, she recieves a combat bonus.

 "Heaven grew weary of the excessive pride and luxury of China...
 I am from the Barbaric North.
 I wear the same clothing and eat the same food as the cowherds and horse-herders.
 We make the same sacrifices and we share.. our riches.
 I look upon the nation as a new-born child and I care for my soldiers as though they were my brothers."